matthewsama17/startup/README.md

 ## Websocket Deliverable

 * **WebSocket** - There is a button on the scores page.
 When clicked, it changes everyone's version of that button to display the username of the person who clicked it.
 It does this using WebSocket.
 * **Functionality** - The website is fully functional.
-Depending on when you grade this, it may not be *good* at tic tac toe, but you can play tic tac toe against my application, and every time you lose, the loss will be recorded and displayed on the scores page.
-Therefore, the website is fully functional.
+The website beats users at Tic Tac Toe, records the number of times that each user has lost, and displays those counts on the scoreboard.